How to Install Dictionary App Builder

 A. Download and install the basic Android SDK tools

 Do the following:

-- Go to the Android SDK web page: http://developer.android.com/sdk
+- Go to the Android Studio web page: https://developer.android.com/studio

 - Scroll down to the bottom of the page, where you will find a section titled ‘Command line tools only’.
 If you find the ‘Android Studio downloads’ section, scroll down a little further.

 - Before downloading, you will need to click to confirm you agree with the terms and conditions.

 - When the file has downloaded, unzip it to a new folder on your computer, such as C:\sdk.

 When the file is unzipped, the C:\sdk folder should contain a single sub-folder named ‘tools’.
 You do not need to run any setup program here.

 The Android SDK as it stands will not be sufficient to build an app.
 You need to download 3 additional packages:

 - Android SDK Build-tools (110 MB)